 Paul also works with the creation of policy that supports the secure exchange of health records statewide as well as nationally, and with driving the adoption of health information technology for New York’s healthcare providers in all patient care settings.
 Paul has nearly two decades of experience in healthcare with a focus on information technologies in various technical, marketing, and management roles.

-Vice President, Statewide Services
+Senior Vice President, Statewide Services and Innovation

 Prior to joining NYeC, she spent time working to transform primary care with Qliance Medical Management.
 She has spent time at Microsoft and Risk Management Solutions working on data-driven software and solutions across various industries.